pxscene/pxCore2/examples/pxScene2d/VSCODE_DEBUG.md

 > Note: If you have set environment variable `BREAK_ON_SCRIPTSTART=1`, execution will get stopped as the javascript file loads; otherwise, execution will stop at breakpoints only.

-## Attaching to a running instance of pxscene
+## Attaching to a running instance of spark

-> Note: You must have started pxscene with the --debug=5858 (5858 being the ip port specified in your .vscode/launch.json
+> Note: You must have started spark with the --debug=5858 (5858 being the ip port specified in your .vscode/launch.json
-> config file) command line option in order for this to work.  eg. ./pxscene.sh --debug=5858
+> config file) command line option in order for this to work.  eg. ./spark.sh --debug=5858

 1. Launch pxscene as described above.